arcadeJHS/lnurl-quests/README.md

 http://localhost:3001/api
 ```

-You can also curl the API:
+Now you can interact with the API via the Swagger UI, or you can curl it:
 ```bash
 curl -X 'GET' \
   'http://localhost:3000/api/lnurl/generateWithdrawUrl?minAmount=100&maxAmount=500&defaultDescription=test' \